-Much of Monfrini’s insolvency work has seen it act as counsel to foreign liquidators on numerous occasions.
-This includes acting for Marina Saita of Romania’s Bank Deposit Guarantee Fund (FGDB) in the insolvency of Banca Turco Romana.
-In 2017 the bank obtained Chapter 15 recognition of Romanian insolvency proceedings after criminal proceedings were opened against some of its directors over alleged suspicious activity that suggested the directors’ Swiss accounts had been used for money laundering.
+Monfrini regularly provides counsel to foreign liquidators, including Marina Saita of Romania’s Bank Deposit Guarantee Fund (FGDB) in the insolvency of Banca Turco Romana.
+In 2017, the bank obtained Chapter 15 recognition of Romanian insolvency proceedings after criminal proceedings were opened against some of its directors over alleged suspicious activity that suggested the directors’ Swiss accounts had been used for money laundering.

 The firm also acted as counsel to Grant Thornton as liquidators of alleged Ponzi scheme Stanford International (SIB).
 SIB, which was incorporated in Antigua and Barbuda and was part of the US-based Stanford Group, collapsed in February 2009 and entered liquidation in Antigua later that year.

-It has also advised the liquidators of Brazil’s Banco Santos and UK company Bilta, and played a role in the insolvency of Onix Capital, a Chilean investment vehicle run by fraud suspect Alberto Chang-Rajii.
+It also advised the liquidators of Brazil’s Banco Santos and played a role in the insolvency of Onix Capital, a Chilean investment vehicle run by fraud suspect Alberto Chang-Rajii.

-Based in Geneva but borderless in its reach, Monfrini Bitton Klein is an internationally recognised, conflict-free litigation boutique focusing on asset recovery, anti-corruption investigations, business crime and offshore litigation.
+Based in Geneva but borderless in its reach, Monfrini Bitton Klein is an internationally recognised, conflict-free litigation boutique focusing on asset recovery, business crime and cross-border insolvency.

-Successor to the law firm founded by Enrico Monfrini in 1978, the firm has, since the late 1990s, gained international renown for conducting and coordinating multi-jurisdictional asset recovery proceedings on behalf of foreign governments in grand corruption cases, liquidators of foreign insolvencies (Stanford International Bank Ltd, Banco Santos SA, Banca Turco Romana SA, Bilta (UK) Ltd, Saad Investment Company Ltd), and defrauded companies or individuals, resulting in the recovery of more than US$2 billion in damages and crime proceeds.
-Using their asset recovery skills, they have also obtained the recognition and enforcement in Switzerland of foreign judgments and arbitral awards worth several hundred million of US dollars.
+Founded in 1978, the firm has since the late 1990s gained international renown for conducting multi-jurisdictional asset recovery proceedings on behalf of foreign governments (Brazil, Guinea, Haiti, Nigeria, Tunisia), liquidators of foreign insolvencies (Banca Turco Romana SA, Banco Santos SA, Bilta (UK) Ltd, Saad Investment Company Ltd, Stanford International Bank Ltd and The SIPA Liquidation of Bernard L. Madoff Investment Securities LLC and the Estate of Bernard L. Madoff), and defrauded companies or individuals, resulting in the recovery of more than US$4 billion in damages and crime proceeds.

 The firm has access to hundreds of internationally renowned specialised correspondent lawyers and other litigation professionals, such as private investigators, forensic accountants, insolvency practitioners and litigation funders around the world.
 It is Switzerland’s representative of ICC FraudNet, the leading network of fraud and asset recovery lawyers.